We were gifted product for this Modibodi Red period pants review. Post contains affiliate links

-That’s exactly why I’ve been looking at period pants for my teenager for a year or two, now.
+That’s exactly why I’ve been looking at period pants for teens for a year or two, now.

 But I had some reservations – are they available in the UK?
 If they are, will they REALLY not leak at the wrong moment?
 Will Flea need to change them in the middle of the day?
 Are they comfortable to wear under school uniform?
 (Flea’s school requires the girls to wear tights).
 Can I wash them easily?

 I was thrilled when Modibodi UK got in touch and asked us to try the new Modibodi Red range.
-This range of period pants is made with teenagers in mind.
+This range of Modibodi period pants for teens is made with younger customers in mind.
 The styling is more youthful, and the sizing is a little smaller than the adult range.
 They also sent along a couple of pairs for me to try, at the same time.